-\$1.
-Prior to the enrolment period, students are provided with detailed information regarding the evaluation method(s) for each course unit in the course sheet, in accordance with article 41.
+- §1.
+Prior to the enrolment period, students are provided with detailed information regarding the evaluation method(s) for each course unit in the course sheet, in accordance with article 41. - §2.

-§2.
 Irrespective of the type of contract that the student has concluded, evaluations occur in a uniform manner.
 However, students may be given permission by the Dean to be examined in a manner that is different from the prescribed method, provided that they have acute and good reasons to request this and the dean has consulted the lecturer-in-charge involved.
-In order to get this permission, students are to address a prior request to the Dean in writing and send a copy of this request to the lecturer-in-charge.

-§3.
-If an evaluation cannot take place at the scheduled time (cf. article 25§5 and article 75), another type of evaluation method may be used, on condition that both the lecturer-in-charge and the student in question agree to this.
+In order to get this permission, students are to address a prior request to the Dean in writing and send a copy of this request to the lecturer-in-charge. - §3.
+If an evaluation cannot take place at the scheduled time (cf. article 25§5 and article 75), another type of evaluation method may exceptionally be used. - §4.

-§4.
 If a replacement examiner is appointed in application of Article 76, another form of evaluation may be used, subject to the approval of the director of the Department of Educational Policy and subject to the agreement of the student(s) involved.
 However, the agreement of the student(s) concerned is not required if the examiner is unable to take examinations for a substantial part of the examination period due to force majeure (e.g. long-term illness, pregnancy, maternity leave).

-ARTICLE 52 ORGANIZATION OF EXAMINATIONS
+ARTICLE 52 ORGANISATION OF EXAMINATIONS

-\$1.
-The Faculty Councils are in charge of coordinating and organizing the examinations.
+- §1.
+The Faculty Councils are in charge of coordinating and organising the examinations. - §2.

-S2.
 There are three examination periods in each academic year, which are laid down in the academic calendar.
 First- and second-term course units are evaluated in the first- or second-term examination period respectively.
-End-of-term assessments of full-year course units always take place in the second-term examination period, unless departures from this rule have been granted pursuant to article 48 S1.
-All course units may be evaluated in the resit examination period, without prejudice to the provisions of article 55 S2.
+End-of-term assessments of full-year course units always take place in the second-term examination period, unless departures from this rule have been granted pursuant to article 48 §1.
+All course units may be evaluated in the resit examination period, without prejudice to the provisions of article 55 §2.